 Spring mountain is geared towards locals and beginner skiers who are looking to learn.
 The entire ski “resort” offers only 8 total hills to ski, with three green easy slopes.
 The main side of the mountain is just one large hill with different chair lifts to take you to different heights on the mountain.

 Spring mountain also has four blue or medium hills for those looking for some more advanced slopes.
-They also have a few black diamond slopes which aren’t really that hard compare to the larger mountains in Pennsylvania.
+They also have a few black diamond slopes which aren’t really that hard compared to the larger mountains in Pennsylvania.

 The main slope in front of the resort is great for beginners or parents with kids because it is so open.
 Parents can watch the kids clear as day from a bench at the bottom or go on the slope and have plenty of room to learn.